BioAITeam/Sensitivity-of-deep-learning-applied-to-Spatial-Image-Steganalysis/README.md

 ## Databases

-The data set used to reproduce the results can be downloaded from this <a href="https://drive.google.com/drive/folders/1G5vdhW11_qKfVC6W8_pfJpstVkXUk1QQ?usp=sharing">link</a>.
+The data set used to reproduce the results can be downloaded from this https://doi.org/10.5281/zenodo.4884115.
 Images taken from: <a href="http://agents.fel.cvut.cz/boss/index.php?mode=VIEW&tmpl=materials">BOSS competition</a> and <a href="http://bows2.ec-lille.fr/index.php?mode=VIEW&tmpl=index1">BOWS2</a>.
 #### NPY
 After accessing the link, enter the strategy folder
 #### PGM